rehierl/node-tree-outliner/2-0-core-design/3-0-reduced-sequence.md

 subsequence.

 Note that a next sibling is not necessarily strictly subsequent to its previous sibling.
-That is, because the previous sibling could have child nodes.
+That is because the previous sibling could have child nodes.
 Hence, "subsequences of subsequent siblings" and not "of strictly subsequent siblings".

 **Memory hook**